ajbarrows/newAppointment/README.md

 # newAppointment
 Python script to quickly create a file structure for each UVM Graduate Writing Center consulting appointment.

-Usage:
+## Usage

+Clone this repository to the location where you would like to save your GWC work (either clone or download and unpack this repository).

-From a unix-like terminal (tested on macOS):
+Open a Terminal window from the From a unix-like terminal (tested on macOS Ventura: Right Click on the folder --> Services --> New Terminal at Folder):

 ```
-$ cd 00_newAppointment
+$ tony@Tonys-MacBook-Pro 00_newAppointment %
-$ python3 newAppointment.py
+$ tony@Tonys-MacBook-Pro 00_newAppointment % python3 newAppointment.py

 ```
 You will see a user-input dialog: